Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

-As we explained in the last section, the stable map compactification of Theorem \ref{theorem25} is not suitable for the proof of Theorem \ref{mainthm}.
-There is an alternative compactification that satisfies the properties mentioned in the next theorem:
+As we explained in the last section, the stable map compactification is not suitable for the proof of Theorem \ref{mainthm}.
+In this section, we start the task of defining the alternative RGW compactification.
+In particular, we define the sets